laufo91/Backward-bifurcation/README.md

 # Backward-bifurcation
-For epidemiological models, calculating the backward bifurcation represents having knowledge about disease control.
-In the [article](https://www.aimsciences.org/article/doi/10.3934/mbe.2004.1.361), they employ a technique that involves determining the values of $a$ and $b$ to know whether a backward bifurcation exists or not.
+In epidemiological models, calculating the backward bifurcation provides valuable insights into disease control.
+In the [article](https://www.aimsciences.org/article/doi/10.3934/mbe.2004.1.361) the authors use a technique that involves determining the values of $a$ and $b$ to assess the existence of a backward bifurcation.

+article,
 I use python, the libraries are
 ```python
 from sympy.solvers import solve